Synchronised Storage

 - Try a demo storage

-- Continue reading the documentation about the channels
+- Read the documentation on channels

-- Continue reading about the hubs
+- Learn about the hub

 - Read the troubleshooting to debug a storage